carleshf/carleshf.github.io/_posts/2018-01-12-boston-s-temperature-chart.md

 At the end of January I will be moving to Boston.
 I will start my post-doc at the [Boston Children's Hospital](www.childrenshospital.org).
 So...
 I started looking to weather and temperature conditions.
 I used [Weather Underground](https://www.wunderground.com) to download a weatehr tamble for each month in 2016 and 2017.

-The aim is to create a plot with everyday mínimum and maximum temperature along all 2017.
+The aim is to create a plot with everyday minimum and maximum temperature along all 2017.
 Also a heat-map indicating the weather condition of each day of the year.

 ```{r}
 data_files <- list.files( data_path, full.names = TRUE )